advancedresearch/advancedresearch.github.io/blog/2018-01-12-about-refuting-the-orthogonality-thesis.md

 I believe the overall problem is that we can not sample this landscape enough to make a confident claim in either direction.
-We do not have time machines or a way to transport ourselves to parallel timelines, where could conduct experiments using different configurations.
+We do not have time machines or a way to transport ourselves to parallel timelines, to could conduct experiments using different configurations.
 There is maximum one earth observed from any given location in space-time.

 However, I think that higher order reasoning could be a sort of mathematics